Friendships after stroke

 Clive: Yeah, like when you get home, and you collapse because the fatigue has been getting to you.
 You been trying to put on a good fight for the people that you’re out with.

 Kristie: I’ve definitely learned over the years how to say no, because definitely prior to my stroke and even after I was always such a yes person and a people-pleaser and just wanted to do everything and anything.
-And now definitely it’s, as I’ve gotten older, I’ve realized it’s okay to take a step back and say ‘No’ and not have FOMO over missing certain events and things like that.
+And now definitely it’s, as I’ve gotten older, I’ve realised it’s okay to take a step back and say ‘No’ and not have FOMO over missing certain events and things like that.

 Simone: And do you generally find that most people understanding, or do you give an explanation or how, I guess, how important is that sort of education piece around some of the stroke impacts with people as you start to build relationships and trust with them?